-If your kid struggles to learn using books or worksheets, educational games can be a great alternative.
+If your kid struggles to learn using books or worksheets, educational games or kids magazines can be a great alternative.
 We have researched the games available in Norway with the help of our expert, Nina Olsendburg, from beste nettcasino.
 She has found the following to be the best developmental games for kids.

 National Geographic Kids Games

 National Geographic offers games of all types to teach kids about animals, geography, and many other topics in a fun and understandable way.
 Many of these games include the classics from the old National Geographic Kids magazines like “Funny fill-ins,” quizzes, and more interactive options.